-Sunspots are accompanied by bright white clouds called plages (French for bleach).
+Sunspots are accompanied by bright white clouds called plages (French for beach).
 They extend above the photosphere into the chromosphere and can only be seen with hydrogen-alpha filters.

 Faculae (Latin for torch) are also bright spots on the solar surface, which is why it is easy to confuse them with plages.
 However, faculae occur in the gaps between the granules and consist of intense magnetic field lines.